-F-1 STUDENTS CONSECUTIVE ENROLLMENT
+CONSECUTIVE ENROLLMENT, F-1 STUDENTS

 Upon official enrollment, all F-1 students are required to register, enroll, and complete two consecutive sessions.
 F-1 students who do not register, enroll, and complete two consecutive sessions shall have their SEVIS record terminated.
-Students, who wish to transfer to another SEVP-approved institution before they have register, enroll, and complete one term or two consecutive sessions have not lawfully enrolled full-time.
-Thus, the F-1 students shall be terminated and be transferred in "terminated" status.
+F-1 students must maintain F-1 status at IAU by pursuing a full course of study until the transfer release date.
+Failure to enroll in a full course of study will result in SEVIS termination.
+Furthermore, F-1 students cannot decide to transfer in the middle of a term and immediately stop attending classes.
+Such an action would be a violation of status and the student's SEVIS record will be terminated.

-F-1 STUDENTS CONCURRENT ENROLLMENT
+CONCURRENT ENROLLMENT, F-1 STUDENTS

 F-1 students attending IAU may attend another school but they must maintain full-time enrollment with IAU.
 However, if F-1 students' SEVIS record belongs to another school, then they may attend IAU concurrently.
-Students must provide a letter from their school that states that they allow you to attend IAU.
+Students must provide a letter from their school that states that they allow them to attend IAU.

-F-1 STUDENTS AND ONLINE CLASSES
+ONLINE CLASSES, F-1 STUDENTS

 F-1 students are permitted by law to enroll in one online course worth no more than 3 semester units per trimester to meet full-time enrollment.
-However, once a student has met full-time enrollment, any additional courses they enroll in may be taken in any method of instruction they choose.
+However, once a student has met full-time enrollment, any additional courses they enroll in may be taken in any mode of instruction they choose.

-F-1 PROBATION AND SUMMER TRIMESTER
+PROBATION AND SUMMER TRIMESTER, F-1 STUDENTS

-F-1 students, who do not maintain the minimum CGPA for their enrolled program, may be required to enroll in one or more 3-unit course each session in the Summer Trimester to improve their CGPA.
+F-1 students, who do not maintain Satisfactory Academic Progress (SAP), may be required to enroll in one or more 3-unit courses each session in the Summer Trimester to improve their SAP.
 Failure to enroll will result in termination of the SEVIS record.